 - Dice 1 medium or ½ large onion.

-- Mix 2 pounds lower-fat burger, 1 cup bread crumbs, ½ cup milk, ½ cup ketchup, 1 tablespoon seasoning salt, ½ teaspoon pepper, two eggs, and the diced onion.
+- In a large bowl, mix 2 pounds of lower-fat ground beef, 1 cup bread crumbs, ½ cup milk, ½ cup ketchup, 1 tablespoon seasoning salt, ½ teaspoon pepper, two eggs, and the diced onion.

-- Divide into six portions and form into 4-inch burgers—dimple the center of the burgers about ¼ inch to prevent puffing during cooking.
+- Divide the mixture into 6 portions, about ⅓ pound each, and form them into 4-inch burgers.
+Dimple the center of the burgers about ¼ inch to prevent puffing during cooking.

-- Place on a large rimmed tray.
-A non-stick tray is preferred, but if you don't have that, cover the tray with a sheet of parchment paper.
+- Place patties on a large rimmed baking tray.
+Use a non-stick tray or line with parchment paper.

 Recipe Notes